charleskoffler/clprolf/docs/official/clprolf_off_doc_6_simu_multi_inh.md

 ## The case of interface inheritance that is not

 Sometimes, we can talk about inheritance, when we meet the case of interface for giving a capacity, or indicating a version.
-But this is not really inheritance, like the previous case.
+But this is not really inheritance, unlike the previous case.
 It is more here a contract.

 ### Conclusion